-- The future of land use - from regenerating ecosystems to a land use plan for the UK.
+- Securing the value of land – from regenerating ecosystems, creative responses to housing needs to a land use plan for the UK

-- The future of work - from managing labour shortages to increasing opportunities for meaningful work in thriving rural communities.
+- Good work for a thriving economy - from managing labour shortages to increasing opportunities for meaningful work in thriving rural communities

-- Food and farming: health and wellbeing – from food grown, bought and eaten, access to green spaces to impacts on the nation’s health and wellbeing.
+- Good food for healthy communities – from food grown, bought and eaten, access to green spaces to impacts on the nation’s health and wellbeing